-“People are realizing in a big way that snacking, if done right, can really help them be their best... a healthy snack in the afternoon helps put down cravings, keeping you from a big meal or an unhealthy snack that makes you feel horrible and crashes your energy.”
-Robbie Rech (Co-founder of Hope Foods)
+“People are realising in a big way that snacking, if done right, can really help them be their best... a healthy snack in the afternoon helps put down cravings, keeping you from a big meal or an unhealthy snack that makes you feel horrible and crashes your energy.” - Robbie Rech (Co-founder of Hope Foods).

 Today, when shoppers - particularly millennials - snack, they are making purchase decisions with a level of mindfulness for themselves, society and the planet.

 Shoppers today are looking for ethical, local, environmentally friendly products and brands.
 This extends to brands ensuring clear communication of these elements in order to connect.

 In America, retailers like CVS have been using in-store activations and messaging around “snacks that give back”.

 People are increasingly willing to be loyal, repeat purchasers of brands which they know align with their morals - and this extends to food.

 After all, consumption of snacks is often in public and millennials in particular see these choices as an expression of who they are and what they stand for.

 Share-ability and indulgent experience.

 In today's social media obsessed culture it's all about the ‘Insta-worthy’ factor of food, and that includes snacks.